Income assistance benefits in British Columbia are available to residents who need financial help and have no other resources to cover basic needs.

 Financial support is provided under “support allowance” and ‘shelter allowance”.

-How much you receive in total will depend on your family situation, age of children, type of shelter, and more.
+How much you receive in total will depend on your family situation, the age of your children, the type of shelter, and more.

 In addition to support and shelter, eligible applicants can access general supplements and programs with coverage for: